Canon 40D vs Panasonic FZ100

 Studio photographers will appreciate that the Canon 40D (unlike the FZ100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 40D and the FZ100 have been discontinued, but can regularly be found used on eBay.
+Both the 40D and the FZ100 have been discontinued, but can regularly be found used on ebay.
 The 40D was replaced by the Canon 50D, while the FZ100 was followed by the Panasonic FZ150.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 40D and FZ100 can be found, respectively, in the Canon 40D Manual (free pdf) or the online Panasonic FZ100 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 40D and the Panasonic FZ100?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.